 Visitors who have been approved to observe may attend clinical activities but are not allowed to “scrub in” or be involved in any direct or indirect patient care or management.
 You may be granted access to attend clinics, endoscopy and physiology sessions as an observer however this is at the discretion of the consultant concerned.

 The typical duration of an observership with St Mark’s Hospital is one month, however it is possible to stay for a shorter or longer period of time.
-The maximum time you can visit the hospital is limited by our postgraduate teaching terms as observers may only attend outside these terms.
+The maximum time of an observership is 6 months.
+There are 3 terms where observerships are accepted: The winter term (January to March), Summer Term (September) and Autumn Term (November to December).

 The cost of visiting St Mark’s as an observer depends upon the amount of time you wish to attend.